 - Submit official transcripts demonstrating successful completion of an approved practical nursing program within the last three years.
-The applicant who graduated more than three years ago must demonstrate 12 months of clinical experience in an acute or skilled care setting within the last three years or successfully complete the Adult Medical-Surgical Nursing course (NUR-12503) and/or satisfactorily complete Nursing Skills Lab (NUR-106--) and/or Nursing Seminar (NUR-255--) within the last academic year. - If a current LPN and a graduate of another nursing school, a minimum of one year's current work experience as an LPN is required. - Computer skills are essential to program success (Internet, email, word processing).
+The applicant who graduated more than three years ago must demonstrate 12 months of clinical experience in an acute or skilled care setting within the last three years or successfully complete the Adult Medical-Surgical Nursing Part Time course (NUR-12505) and/or satisfactorily complete Fundamentals Lab Part Time (NUR-10505) within the last academic year.
+The Associate Dean of Health Sciences will determine final program eligibility. - If a current LPN and a graduate of another nursing school, a minimum of one year's current work experience as an LPN is required. - Computer skills are essential to program success (Internet, email, word processing). - Students requesting admission to the program must submit a "Request for Admission to Nursing" application packet (available online) to the Health Sciences Office between December 1 and March 1 of the calendar year in which the student is requesting admission to the nursing program.

-program.

-- Students requesting admission to the program must obtain a "Request for Admission to Nursing" form, available in the Health Sciences office and online, and submit it to the Health Science office between December 1 and March 1 of the calendar year in which the student is requesting admission to the nursing program.
 Acceptance letters will be mailed by the first week of June for the full-time program which begins each fall semester and by the first week of October for the part-time program which begins each winter semester. - Successfully complete all prerequisite courses with a grade of C or better except where noted.

 Note: If applicants exceed the number of available seats in the program, priority will be given to students with required prerequisites and general education courses completed, then by date of KCC application where nursing is declared to be the program of study or by the date the program of study was changed to nursing, and then by residence within the local service area.
 Local service area consists of Kirtland's four-county district, those counties that have portions within Kirtland's district, and certain counties that are contiguous to Kirtland's district.
+New ranking criteria are being determined for the 2013/14 Nursing program.
+Please consult the nursing website for future details.